rage/java-programming/data/part-2/4-methods.md

 <!-- Ohjelmaa tehdessäsi kannattaa varmistaa main:iin kirjoitetun testikoodin avulla että metodit toimivat vaaditulla tavalla. -->

-When creating the program, you might benefit from the test code in the main to ensure that the methods behave as required.
+When creating the program, you can use the code in the main to test that the methods behave as required.

 <!-- <h2>Suorakulmion tulostus</h2> -->